Date for first-year classes yet to be announced

 In schools and colleges, where IDPs were staying, concerned staff was deployed to look after both the IDPs and the building structures.

 Initially, the IDPs were provided cooked meals.
 But when the district administration and other agencies distributed dry ration among them, they started cooking meals on their own in these buildings.

-anonymity, a teacher of the Government Modern High School, said that on some occasions the IDPs quarrelled among themselves and threw chairs on each others and damaged the furniture.
+Requesting anonymity, a teacher of the Government Modern High School, said that on some occasions the IDPs quarrelled among themselves and threw chairs on each others and damaged the furniture.

 They also damaged the flooring of the school by cooking meals, he added.

 Umerkot: Feeder teachers, provided to education department by the National Commission for Human Development to restore academic activities in non-functional schools, took out a procession here on Tuesday on the occasion of World Teachers Day.

 They were demanding regularisation of their services and increase in their salary.